Skip to main content

 482 Visa and SponsorshipTemporary Skill Shortage Visa

-Applying for an Australian TSS 482 visa… Make sure you know the rules..!
+Applying for an Australian TSS 482 visa… Make sure you know the rules!

 Health insurance

-As part of your visa grant, you will be financially responsible for any health debts you incur in Australia.
-You and any included dependent family members will therefore need to hold the appropriate level of health insurance to mitigate your financial risks.
 Are there any exceptions to this rule?
 If you are eligible and have successfully applied for Medicare coverage, you won’t need to hold health insurance.
 However, it’s important to understand the pros and cons for obtaining private health insurance versus Medicare.
-Also, Medicare coverage is only available to nationals from Belgium, Finland, Italy, Malta, Netherlands, New Zealand, Norway, Ireland, Slovenia, Sweden and the United Kingdom.
+Note that Medicare coverage is only available to nationals from Belgium, Finland, Italy, Malta, Netherlands, New Zealand, Norway, Ireland, Slovenia, Sweden and the United Kingdom.

 To compare the benefits and for further information regarding the level of coverage needed for private health insurance & Medicare, please refer to the following weblinks: